Ativi/Advanced_Physical_Design-Using-OpenLANE_Sky130/README.md

 - The input and output ports lies on the intersection of the horizontal and vertical tracks (ensure the routes can reach that ports).
 The width of the standard cell must be odd multiple of the tracks horizontal pitch and height must be odd multiples of tracks vertical pitch

+- The width of the standard cell must be odd multiple of the tracks horizontal pitch and height must be odd multiples of tracks vertical pitch.

 - To check these guidelines, we need to change the grid of Magic to match the actual metal tracks.
 The ``` pdks/sky130A/libs.tech/openlane/sky130_fd_sc_hd/tracks ```.info contains those metal informations.

 - Use grid command inside the tkon terminal to match the tracks informations: